Graham Young: Bovingdon

 Young secured a job as assistant storekeeper at John Hadland Laboratories in Bovingdon, Hertfordshire, near his sister's home in Hemel Hempstead.
 The company manufactured thallium bromide-iodide infrared lenses, which were used in military equipment.
 However, no thallium was stored on site, necessitating Young obtaining his supplies of the poison from a London chemist.
 On his application, Young falsely claimed that his lack of employment history was because he had suffered a nervous breakdown following the death of his mother in a car accident.
 His employers received references as part of his rehabilitation from Broadmoor, but were not informed that he was a convicted poisoner and a former Broadmoor patient.
 Young left Slough and rented a room in Maynard Road, Hemel Hempstead, at £4 per week.

 Young's new colleagues found him unpredictable; he could be surly and keep to himself, but on other days he could be more cheerful.
-During breaks he usually sat alone reading, invariably a book on one of his favourite subjects: war, chemistry, the Nazis or famous murderers.
+During breaks, he usually sat alone reading, invariably a book on one of his favourite subjects: war, chemistry, the Nazis or famous murderers.
 Young was not talkative unless one of his favourite topics was being discussed.
 His duties at Hadland included collecting drinks from the tea trolley in the corridor and bringing them to the storeroom.
 Each employee had their own mug, which made it easier for him to target specific individuals for poisoning.

 Soon after Young's arrival at Hadland, he poisoned some of his co-workers, focusing on his immediate colleagues in the storerooms.
 His modus operandi was to slip poison, usually antimony or thallium, into their tea or coffee.
-Victims would fall ill with symptoms that included vomiting, stomach pains, nausea and diarrhoea.
-Initially the mysterious illness was assumed to be a virus and was nicknamed the "Bovingdon Bug."
+Victims would fall ill with symptoms that included vomiting, stomach pains, nausea and diarrhea.
+Initially, the mysterious illness was assumed to be a virus and was nicknamed the "Bovingdon Bug."
 Other explanations put forward were contamination of the local water supply and radioactivity from a disused airfield nearby.